ktzevani/myspinbot/docs/01_project_description.md

 ## Purpose

 This project aims to deliver a fully local, end‑to‑end platform that generates short, personalized videos of custom “bots” (human‑like or stylized avatars) from minimal user data: a small image set and a few seconds of audio.
 It must run on a single consumer GPU (e.g. RTX 5070 Ti) and rely strictly on open‑source components—models, code, and tooling—to ensure privacy, reproducibility, and longevity.
-Beyond a working product, the project actual goal is **primarily educational**, i.e. to showcase a modern, modular AI stack that cleanly integrates Node.js (TypeScript) orchestration, LangGraph workflows on both Node.js and Python, ComfyUI diffusion pipelines, Ollama‑hosted local LLMs, Python‑based training jobs (LoRA, TTS, lip‑sync) managed by Dramatiq workers, and full observability (Prometheus/Grafana) within one coherent system.
+Beyond a working product, the project actual goal is **primarily educational**, i.e. to showcase a modern, modular AI stack that cleanly integrates React UI layer, Node.js  orchestration, LangGraph distributed workflows on both Node.js and Python runtimes, ComfyUI diffusion pipelines, Ollama‑hosted local LLMs, Python‑based training jobs (LoRA, TTS, lip‑sync) managed by Dramatiq workers, and full observability (Prometheus/Grafana) within one coherent system.

 ## What we will enable